mjd-tech/Bash-notes/command_substitution.md

 All is based on the fact that the backquote-form is simple character substitution, while every `$()`-construct opens an own, subsequent parsing step.
 Everything inside `$()` is interpreted as if written normal on a commandline.
-No special escaping of **nothing** is needed:
+No special escaping is needed:

     echo "$(echo "$(ls)")" # nested double-quotes - no problem